Himali Singh Soin: Art

 Himali Singh Soin focuses on the themes of ecological loss, the loss of home, the search for shelter, issues of identity, and the nature of time.
 She uses metaphors from outer space and the natural environment in order to create fictional cosmologies that reflect upon the relationship between human and non-human life.
 The artist works in a range of media including performance, moving image, writing, sound, and text-based work.

 We are Opposite Like That II: In 2019, Frieze commissioned Himali to create an artwork inspired by her journey to the Arctic Circle that reinvents traditional stories of exploration.
 She created a film titled We are Opposite Like That II, that gives a feminist take on typical male explorer narratives and colonial ideas through a fantastical and imaginative lens.
 The film also reflects on the idea of ice as an archive of stories that risk being lost due to glacial melt.
-In the film, Singh Soin plays the role of a tropical creature who transforms into ice and awakens the permafrost to become a living entity.
+In the film, Singh Soin plays the role of a tropical creature which transforms into ice and awakens the permafrost to become a living entity.

-Ancestors of the Blue Moon: When Himali joined the Whitechapel Gallery Writer in Residence Program in 2020, she created a series of texts titled the Ancestors of the Blue Moon that research her ancestral roots.
-The collection of "flash fictions" discuss concepts like her namesake, the Himalayas, animistic rituals or remedies, mystical geometries, old new materialism, and spirit realism.
+Ancestors of the Blue Moon: When Himali joined the Whitechapel Gallery Writer in Residence Program in 2020, she created a series of texts titled The Ancestors of the Blue Moon that researched her ancestral roots.
+The "flash fictions" collection discusses concepts like her namesake, the Himalayas, animistic rituals or remedies, mystical geometries, old-new materialism, and spirit realism.
 The texts are written from the perspective of forgotten deities who are recounting the world that they witness, and refer to the Tibetan Buddhist conception of the astral planes of existence as well as the rare blue moon that transforms linear time into mythical time.